 Sales managers should stack rank meetings on the metrics that matter.
 Some to consider would be Meetings per # Closed Won Opportunities, Meetings per Total Number of Customers, Meetings per Week, and more.
 Similar to email tracking, caution should be taken if you are measuring sheer volume alone as it does not consider the effectiveness of the meetings.

-Consider the salesperson that has 50 meetings in a week and converts 2 into sales vs the salesperson that has 15 meetings in a week and converts 5 into sales.
+Consider the salesperson that has 50 meetings in a week and converts two into sales vs. the salesperson that has 15 meetings in a week and converts five into sales.
 There are many ways to measure meetings.
 Find the right way to measure both meeting volume and meeting effectiveness and coach your underperformers to be more effective.

 4. Time Saved Using Productivity Tools